bowringjb/tinyanim-tween-library/README.md

 <div id="Content" style="position:relative; width:300px; height:250px; overflow:hidden">
 ```

-Once the JSON object and the container have been prepared you can play the animation like so:
+Once the JSON object and the container have been prepared, you can play the animation like so:

 ```html
 TinyAnim.init(